Is the Schwarzschild Metric a Vacuum Solution of the Einstein Equation?: Solutions of the Inhomogeneous Einstein Equation

-Note the difference between this equidimensional equation and (\ref{one}) for the homogeneous case. \ This one has the general solution of a linear combination of a harmonic oscillator with a Newtonian potential,
+Note the difference between this equidimensional equation and (\ref{one}) for the homogeneous case. \ Thus one has the general solution of a linear combination of a harmonic oscillator (for positive $k$) with the Newtonian potential,

-Use of the Schwarzschild radius in this case would impy that we are at distances at which the harmonic term is completely negligible. \ Our metric is thus